Marisa Paredes

-María Luisa Paredes Bartolomé (born 3 April 1946), known professionally as Marisa Paredes, is a Spanish actress.
+María Luisa Paredes Bartolomé (3 April 1946 – 17 December 2024), known professionally as Marisa Paredes, was a Spanish actress with a long illustrious career.
+She acted in more than 75 films, 80 tv shows and 15 plays – with some of Europe's most important directors – and was the recipient of numerous awards.

-Biography
+Life and career

-Paredes began acting in 1960 film, 091 Policia al Habla (091, Police Speaking!)
+Paredes made her film debut in José María Forqué's 1960 film Police Calling 091.
 She became a teen idol across Spain after that film.
 In 1961, she made her début in theatre and since then she has performed different plays such as Hamlet with Eduard Fernández.
 In 1975, she and Raphael collaborated in a cartoon film about him, Rafael en Raphael.
 She has participated in 73 films and television series.
 She portrayed the leading role of La Peregrina in a television production of Alejandro Casona's La dama del alba.